May 5, 2026

 Fashion Flat Sketches

-Also called technical sketches, these clean black-and-white line drawings show the garment from multiple angles, including front, back, side, and inside views.
-They give pattern makers and factories a precise visual reference, ensuring the garment is built exactly as the designer intends.
+Also called technical sketches, these clean black-and-white line drawings show the garment from multiple views, including front, back, side, and inside angles.

-Without complete flats, factories often misinterpret proportions or construction, resulting in samples that fail to match the original design.
+Without complete flats, factories may misinterpret proportions or construction, which can lead to costly production errors and samples that fail to match the original design.

 Bill of Materials